Iran lawmakers demand severe punishment for 'rioters' as protests rage

 State media said last month that more than 46 security forces, including police, had been killed.
 Government officials have not provided an estimate of any wider death count.

-Iranian leaders have vowed tough action against protesters they have described as rioters, blaming enemies including the United States of fomenting the unrest.
+Iranian leaders have vowed tough action against protesters they have described as rioters, accusing enemies including the United States of fomenting the unrest.

-Demonstrations continued in many cities on Sunday, from Tehran to central city of Yazd and northern city of Rasht, according to rights groups and videos on social media.
+Demonstrations continued in many cities on Sunday, from Tehran to the central city of Yazd and the northern city of Rasht, according to rights groups and videos on social media.

+A video posted on Twitter showed protesters in southern Tehran after nightfall chanting: "Clerics get lost".

 Reuters could not verify the rights groups' reports independently, or the social media posts and footage.